ezEngine/docs-src/pages/docs/appendix/third-party-code.md

 Link: [http://www.famfamfam.com/lab/icons/silk](http://www.famfamfam.com/lab/icons/silk)

-Icons from this set are used by the tools.
+Icons from this set were extensively used in the past and may still be used by some of the tools.

 ## Sonniss